KYPHOSIS TREATMENT

 Pain

-Pain is a common symptom associated with kyphosis, particularly in adults.
-The patient may report localized pain in the mid-back, which can get worse by prolonged sitting, standing, or physical activity.
+Pain appears as a common symptom associated with kyphosis, particularly in adults.
+The patient may report localized pain in the mid-back, which can get worse with prolonged sitting, standing, or physical activity.
 In some cases, the pain may radiate to the shoulders, neck, or lower back.

 Postural Changes